JedWatson/classnames/README.md

 This version is slower (about 5x) so it is offered as an opt-in.

-To use the dedupe version with node, browserify or webpack:
+To use the dedupe version with Node.js, Browserify, or webpack:

 ```js
 var classNames = require('classnames/dedupe');